BalaPriyan/C-Answer/Illustrate an example program to explain the pointer to an array and array of  pointer.md

 ### Pointer to an Array

-A pointer to an array is a pointer that points to an entire array.
-Here's an example program demonstrating this concept:
+A **pointer to an array** is a pointer that points to an entire array.
+This pointer allows you to access and manipulate the entire array via its memory address.

+#### Example Program:

 ```c
 #include <stdio.h>